Chengde Travel Guide 🧳 Hidden Gems in Chengde to Visit

 5 – Sauna 紫色阳光

-This is a great place to go to unwind after a long day studying!
+This is a great place to go to unwind after a long day of studying.
 It’s clean, it’s modern and hugely enjoyable.

 This specific sauna (pictured) is located on the 6th floor.
 You can spend as long as you want in the Sauna.